 The low fade is the most popular style for wavy hair because it is trendy and versatile.
 A low fade can be added to any hairstyle for a clean-cut finish.

-The best time to get a low fade haircut is when your hair is medium or long in length.
+The best time to get a low fade haircut is when your hair is medium or long.

 Brushed Back Fade

-A brushed back fade hairstyle is achieved by brushing the hair back from the forehead, then using a hair dryer to gradually blow it away from the head.
+A brushed back fade hairstyle is achieved by brushing the hair back from the forehead, then using a hair dryer to blow it away from the head gradually.

 Buzz Cut with Line Up + Fade